Continuing and Professional Education

 At UBC, we recognize that the way people learn and pursue their education and career goals is changing.
 We want to ensure that learners from all backgrounds have the opportunity for flexible learning options that fit their needs.
 This is why transformative learning is an important part of our ‘Shaping UBC’s Next Century‘ strategic plan and UBC Okanagan’s Outlook 2040.
 The non-degree framework addresses this need by creating opportunities for learning that extend past traditional degrees, such as non-credit programs.

 In January 2021, UBC Okanagan launched two new non-credit programs, funded by the Province of British Columbia, to offer more flexible learning options.
-These are the first of many programs to be launched as part of UBC Okanagan’s career and personal education portfolio.
+These are the first of many programs to be launched as part of UBC Okanagan’s continuing and professional education portfolio.

 What is a Micro-credential?